Stylback/home-server/README.md

 What __is__ the efficiency at 50% load?
 That is determined by the [80+ Rating](https://en.wikipedia.org/wiki/80_Plus).
 A `80+ White` will be 80-85% efficient at 50% load while a `80+ Titanium` will be 94-96% efficient.

 After some [back of the napkin calculations](#reference-tables) I've estimated my system to draw between 10 to 23W.
 As such my ideal PSU would be a power-brick style 50-100W PICO-PSU.
-I've had no luck finding such a model with the right mix of power-cables and have instead opted for a tradition ATX PSU.
-At 300W, the [SYSTEM POWER B9 from be quiet!](https://www.bequiet.com/en/powersupply/1285) offers a better low-load efficiency compared to the more common 450/500W models while still providing some head-room for upgrades.
+I've had no luck finding such a model with the right mix of power-cables and have instead opted for a traditional ATX PSU.
+At 300W, the [SYSTEM POWER B9 from be quiet!](https://www.bequiet.com/en/powersupply/1285) offers a better low-load efficiency compared to the more common 450/500W models with the added benefit of providing some headroom for upgrades.

 ### Case